fatemeAfshani/task-manager/README.md

 # Task Manager

-this is a simple task manager application built with nest framework
+This is a simple task manager application built with the Nest framework.

-after signup/signin user can create a task, change it's status, get tasks with filter, get specific task and delete it.
+After signing up and signing in, users can create tasks, update their status, retrieve tasks with filters, access specific tasks, and delete them

 ## Prerequisites
 * node.js